wenjiec0313/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* "Ever wondered about how heavy a black hole is?
-You can find out with Astrophysics!
+"Can you imagine what a black hole looks like or the occurence of a supernova?
+You can do that with astrophysics simulations/softwares!"

 ## Product
 * Discuss about how I used my tools (Navbar + Toast)